mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [PDF Parsing](https://github.com/0xthierry/llama-parse-cli): The "Llama Parse CLI" is a command-line tool for parsing complex documents into machine and LLM-readable formats.
+It uses the LlamaIndex Parser API to handle PDFs with text, tables, and images.
+This tool helps you convert documents to markdown or JSON with a simple terminal command, streamlining data preparation for LLM training and fine-tuning tasks.

 * [LLM Explorer: A curated list of open-source LLM models](https://llm.extractum.io/): LLM EXPLORER catalogs about 35,000 open-source LLMs and features really cool LLM categories like: Code Generating Models, Instruction-Based LLMs, Uncensored LLMs, LLMs Fit in 4GB RAM, Trending LLMs & Hot Picks and many more!

 * [LLM-Finetuning](https://github.com/ashishpatel26/LLM-Finetuning): This project focuses on efficiently fine-tuning large language models using LoRA and Hugging Face's transformers library.